doudoukiss/MyJava/IOSAcademy/LanLanMusic/README.md

-# LanLan Music
+# LanLan's Music Hall
-This is a IOS application project of a college class.
-This application make use of Spotify API.
+This is an IOS application project for a college class.
+This application makes use of the Spotify API.
 Thanks!